concurrencylabs/aws-cost-analysis/README.md

 **Prepare QuickSight manifest**

 If you want to upload files to QuickSight, you must provide a manifest file.
 The manifest file essentially lists the location of the data files, so QuickSight can find them and load them.
-In this case, the source-bucket parameter is the S3 bucket where AWS puts Cost and Usage reports.
+The source-bucket and source-prefix parameter indicate the S3 location of the Cost and Usage reports that will be used to create the QuickSight manifest.

+AWS gives you the option to create QuickSight manifests when you configure Cost and Usage reports in the Billing console.
+One issue is that
+AWS creates the QuickSight manifest only at the end of the month.
+That's why I added this option in the script, so you can generate a QuickSight manifest anytime you want.

 ```
-python report_utils.py --source-bucket=<s3-bucket-for-quicksight-files> --source-prefix=<folder>/ --action=create-manifest --manifest-type=quicksight --year=2017 --month=3
+python report_utils.py --source-bucket=<s3-bucket-for-quicksight-files> --source-prefix=<folder>/ --action=create-manifest --manifest-type=quicksight --year=<year-in-4-digits> --month=<month-in-1-or-2-digits>
 ```

 **Prepare Redshift manifest**